nharring-adjacent/materialize/doc/user/content/sql/create-source/postgres.md

 ## Known limitations

 - **Schema changes:** Materialize does not support changes to schemas for existing publications.
-You need to drop the existing sources and then recreate them after creating new publications for the updated schemas.
+You need to drop and recreate the existing sources and then recreate them after creating new publications for the updated schemas.
+Materialize does attempt to detect when schema changes occur for tables which are part of the materialized source, these changes will cause the whole source to become inaccessible until is recreated.
 - **Supported data types:** Sources can only be created from publications that use [data types](/sql/types/) supported by Materialize.
 Attempts to create sources from publications which contain unsupported data types will fail with an error.
 - **Truncation:** Tables replicated into Materialize should not be truncated.
 If a table is truncated while replicated, the whole source becomes inaccessible and will not produce any data until it is recreated.